Skip to content

 More information on how to establish remote connection to DelftBlue can be found here.

-Once you are connected, you can start working in your /home/<netid> directory to keep some smaller configuration files (/home directory has a limit of 8GB!) and in your /scratch/<netid> directory for everything else.
-Your /scratch directory has a limit of 5TB, but is not backed up.
-For permanent storage, we recommend using TU Delft Project Drives.
+Once you are connected, you can start working in your /home/<netid> directory to keep scripts and configuration files, and some software you may need to install in addition to our software stack.
+Your /home directory has a limit of 30GB.
+For temporary storage of larger amounts of data, you can use your /scratch/<netid> directory.
+Your /scratch directory has a limit of 5TB, but anything you place there will be cleaned up automatically after 6 months, and is not backed up.
+For permanent storage of larger amounts of data, we recommend using TU Delft Project Drives.

 How do I transfer files to/from DelftBlue?